-Progress reporting is undertaken by the Danish organisation involving its local partners and should reflect on the methods used and status on outcomes.
+Progress reporting is undertaken by local partners in close collaboration with the Danish organisation.
+The Danish organisation is responsible for uploading the report to CISU.
+The progress report should reflect on the methods used and status on outcomes.
 In addition, the follow-up to any advice and conditions for approval expressed by the CISU Assessment Committee must be reflected on in the reporting.
 The reporting is based on the organisation's own monitoring systems, which is described in the application approved by CISU.